Why Choose Us

 Additional Facts about UH Rainbow Babies & Children's Hospital:

 - Affiliate of Case Western Reserve University School of Medicine, one of the top research-oriented medical schools in the nation.

-- Northern Ohio's only designated Level I Pediatric Trauma Center and one of two Level I Trauma Centers for adults.
+- Cleveland's only designated Level I Pediatric Trauma Center and one of two Level I Trauma Centers for adults.